 I promised to let you know when I was recommending something I was also buying.
 My daughter is 5 1/2.
 When I saw this gift, I knew she’d love to paint and plant a flower garden.
 Chances are, the flowers will never make it to a full bloom (marigolds take months in full sun), but the hand-decorated, farmhouse-style galvanized potter can be reused over and over.

-Know any Disney lovers?
-Frozen2 the movie is expected to come out in 2019, which means Frozen Fever will go on and on for years to come.
-With this toy, kids can pretend Queen Elsa is just a humble farm-stand owner.
+Know anyone who loves lovable ice queens?
+The sequel to this famous movie is expected to come out in 2019, which means her popularity will go on and on for years to come.
+With this toy, kids can pretend this queen is just a humble farm-stand owner.
 Another great gift for my kids.
 Hint, hint Santa.

 Seriously sprouting stacking mini-garden